squaredup/samples/dashboards/Security-Controls/readme.md

-# IT Security Controls audits Dashboard
+# IT Security Controls Audit Dashboard
 This dashboard gives a quick way to identify Non compliant controls for accounts with high privileges.